Vishal-Bedi/IDS-Malicious-IP-Detect/README.md

 # IDS-Malicious-IP-Detect

 1. Prerequisites:
-•	virustotal2 library
+•	virustotal2 library.
-•	Python2
+•	Python2.

 2. Working:
 •	The script extracts IP addresses from a IDS Alert log file provided by the user.